giellalt/lang-smn/docs/index.md

 -   [Plan for our team work](TeamWorkPlan.html)

-# Dynamic documentation
+# In-source documentation

-Here's a list of links to the page for each file of source code.
+Here's a list of documentation pages built from structured comments in the source code.
 All pages are concatenated and can be read as one long text [here](smn.md).

 * [root-morphology.md](root-morphology.md)
 * [adjectives-affixes.md](adjectives-affixes.md)